 YOGA

-Yoga teach that you cannot always control what goes on outside.
-But you can always control what goes on inside.
 When the breath wanders the mind also is unsteady.
 But when the breath is calmed the mind too will be still.
-Therefore, one should learn to control the breath and Yoga shows us the way to control what goes in inside.
+Therefore, one should learn to control the breath and Yoga shows us the way to control our Prana (Vital Energy) trough Breathwork, Asanas (Yoga Postures) and Meditation.

 "Yoga leads us from ignorance to wisdom, from weakness to strength, from disharmony to harmony, from hatred to love, from want to fullness, from limitation to infinity, from diversity to unity, from imperfection to perfection.” – Swami Sivananda in “Bliss Divine”